siddharth0161820/siddharth0161820/README.md

 ## 👨‍💻 About Me

 - 🎓 Backend Developer focused on clean architecture, Java, Spring Boot, and building real-world REST APIs.
-- 🧠 Hands-on experience in scalable, secure REST services with layered architecture, DTOs, validation, exception handling, and JWT-based Spring Security.
+- 🧠 Hands-on experience in building scalable, secure REST services with layered architecture, DTOs, validation, and exception handling.
 - 💼 Immediate Joiner eager to contribute to a **company where I can learn, grow, and make meaningful impact**.
-- 🔄 Passionate about writing maintainable code and solving real-world problems.
+- 🔄 Passionate about writing clean, testable, maintainable code.
-- 🎯 Seeking impactful Java backend engineering roles.
+- 🎯 Looking for impactful Java backend engineering opportunities.

 ---